Skip to main content

 Nicotine and the Body’s Endocrine Response

-To appreciate the challenge of is to understand the profound effect nicotine has on the body’s endocrine system.
+To appreciate the challenge of smoking cessation is to understand the profound effect nicotine has on the body’s endocrine system.
 Nicotine acts as a powerful chemical messenger, hijacking the body’s natural communication pathways.
 When inhaled, it travels rapidly to the brain, where it binds to nicotinic acetylcholine receptors (nAChRs).

 This binding triggers a release of the neurotransmitter dopamine in the brain’s reward centers, creating a sensation of pleasure and reinforcing the behavior.
 This is the beginning of a complex neuro-hormonal cascade.